What is chemotherapy?

 - Mouth, tongue, and throat problems such as sores and pain with swallowing

-- Nerve and muscle problems such as numbness, tingling, and pain
+- Nerve problems such as numbness, tingling, and pain in arms and feet

 - Skin and nail changes such as dry skin and color change

 - Chemo brain (aka chemo fog), thinking and memory problems caused by treatment